LeBron James Is a True MVP at the 2020 Nickelodeon Kids' Choice Awards With 2 Wins

 On Saturday the NBA champion received the first-ever Generation Change Award at the 2020 Nickelodeon Kids' Choice Awards.
 The 35-year-old Los Angeles Lakers player received the honor for his work with the LeBron James Family Foundation and for his dedication to driving change through education, such as through his I PROMISE School.

 "Hey, what's up, guys?"
 James said via video chat.
 "I just want to say thank you.
-It means a lot to not only myself, but to my family, to my fans, and also my kids at my school back home in Akron, Ohio.
+It means a lot to not only myself, but to my family, to my fans and also my kids at my school back home in Akron, Ohio.
 And, we'll get back to what we know as normal very soon."

 This wasn't the only blimp he took home that evening.
 The athlete also won the award for Favorite Male Sports Star.
 Tom Brady, Cristiano Ronaldo, Patrick Mahomes, Shaun White and Stephen Curry were also in the running.

 "Wow!" he said.
-"Just want say thank you.
+"I just want say thank you.
 You guys are amazing.
 Nickelodeon, you guys are amazing.
 Thanks so much for what you guys do for every kid in the world.
 And this has always been one of the best shows to be a part of.
 So, thank you so much.
 I'll hopefully be seeing you guys soon.
 Stay safe and stay healthy.
 Love you guys."

 The fan-favorite award show was scheduled to take place on March 22, but was postponed in the wake of the coronavirus pandemic.
 Seeing that young fans had already placed their votes for the highly anticipated event, the network put together a new, virtual program: the Nickelodeon Kids' Choice Awards 2020: Celebrate Together.

-Additionally, Nickelodeon announced it's donating $1 million to No Kid Hungry, a nonprofit organization that help millions of families and kids affected by childhood hunger.
+Additionally, Nickelodeon announced it's donating $1 million to No Kid Hungry, a nonprofit organization that helps millions of families and kids affected by childhood hunger.

 To see the rest of the winners, click here.